Skip to Content

 When to Start Overwintering Peppers

-Before you start digging up plants, first understand when you should begin the process.
+Before you start digging up your plants, first understand when you should begin the process.
 Overwintering prep work should begin as late as possible to allow any late peppers to ripen.

 In short, begin the overwintering process when overnight temperatures begin to dip into the mid-40s Fahrenheit (~7°C).
 Pepper plants will begin to show signs of stress at this time, dropping leaves and reducing growth.